gabor-meszaros/aad-certification-faq/README.md

 Anytime until the end of the year (2017).

-### Do I have to get my AAD certification until 15th of June in order to win one of the 10 Android Nanodegree scholarship?
+### Do I have to get my AAD certification by 15th of June in order to win one of the 10 Android Nanodegree scholarships?

 The official answer is: